sbv1307/ESP32-energy-meter-MQTT/README.md

 ##### Installed by: PlatformIO -> PIO Home -> Open -> Libraries -> Registry "Search Libraries"
 **ArduinoJson** by Benoit Blanchon  - Version 7.0.1<br>
 **PubSubClient** 0                  - Version 2.8

+### Local kicad-library
+The Local kicad-library located at [github](https://github.com/sbv1307/kicad-library) is required for the hardware.
+See the README.md for more information.